Lol3rrr/http-server/README.md

   * response: A pointer to the response struct
   * contentType: A char* that contains the Content-Type, this is only used for the 'Content-Type' Header
   * contentLength: The Length of the content itself, as an integer

-## Future - Plans
-* Make it simpler to add it to existing programs
-* Fully add the Cache from the HTTP-Spec